Do Patti

 Do Patti is a 2024 Indian Hindi-language drama thriller film directed by debutante Shashanka Chaturvedi and written by Kanika Dhillon, who makes her production debut under her venture Kathha Pictures alongside actress Kriti Sanon in her production debut under her venture Blue Butterfly Films.
-Featuring Sanon in the first dual roles of her career as twins, the film also stars Kajol, and marks the Hindi film debut of Shaheer Sheikh, with Tanvi Azmi playing a supporting role.
+Apart from Kriti Sanon, the film stars Kajol Devgan, and marks the Hindi film debut of Shaheer Sheikh, with Tanvi Azmi playing a supporting role.
 The story follows a police officer's troubled ordeals with a couple wherein the wife, who has a jealous twin sister, accuses the husband of attempting to murder her, leading to the rivalry between the twins also coming under scrutiny.

 Do Patti was released on Netflix on 25 October 2024 to mixed reviews from critics with praise towards the performances of all leads.
-The film went on to become the most watched Netflix India Original of the year, and made it to Variety's Top Ten list of Most Watched Streaming Originals in the world.
+The film went on to become the most-watched Netflix India Original of the year, and made it to Variety's Top Ten list of Most Watched Streaming Originals in the world.

 The film was nominated for several awards under the categories including Best Film, Best Story, and Best Actor.
 Dhillon went on to win the IIFA 2025 Digital Award for ‘Best Story’ for Do Patti.

 Plot

 The film opens with Saumya and Dhruv at Devipur village police station in Uttarakhand, where Saumya accuses Dhruv of attempting to kill her.
 The story flashes back to an earlier incident when police officer Vidya Jyothi (VJ) receives a call regarding domestic abuse but finds it dismissed as a false alarm.
 However, Maaji, a maternal figure to Saumya, privately reveals that she had placed the call out of concern, explaining that Saumya gets brutally abused by her husband, Dhruv, though Saumya decides to remain silent about it.

 Through Maaji's account, we learn that Dhruv, the son of a minister and owner of a paragliding company in Devipur, met Saumya, who developed feelings for him.
 When Saumya introduces him to her family, her identical twin sister, Shailee, becomes infatuated with Dhruv.
 Having been the focus of care due to numerous phobias and mental health issues since their mother's death, Saumya has always been prioritised, which now fuels Shailee's resentment.
-Dhruv and Shailee start dating, but due to Shailee's unpredictable and bold behaviour, Dhruv starts having second thoughts, and a business deal gone wrong causes his father pressurise him, get a hold of himself and to find a homely spouse.
+Dhruv and Shailee start dating, but due to Shailee's unpredictable and bold behaviour, Dhruv starts having second thoughts, and a business deal gone wrong causes his father to pressurise him, get a hold of himself and find a homely spouse.
 Consequently, Dhruv marries Saumya, though Shailee continues to pursue him, causing conflict.